sosiouxme/origin-aggregated-logging/deployment/README.md

                -v KIBANA_HOSTNAME=kibana.example.com,PUBLIC_MASTER_URL=https://localhost:8443 \
                | oc create -f -

+Check the logs of the resulting pod for further instructions on deploying the result.

 ## Cleanup and removal

 After deployment, the deployer account and secret can be removed.